Petzys/ret2libc/README.md

 In this binary, no stack canary is found.
 This means that there is no need for us to bypass any stack canary which makes the exploit a lot easier.

 #### NX (= Non-executable stack)
 NX prevents the execution of any code on the stack.

-This means that custom shellcode (e.g. by injecting a payload via buffer overflow) cannot be run, therefore we are using Return-Oriented-Programming (short: ROP) to run our exploit.
+Since it is enabled here, it means that custom shellcode (e.g. by injecting a payload via buffer overflow) cannot be run.
+Therefore we are using Return-Oriented-Programming (short: ROP) to run our exploit.
 To be precise, we are using a special technique called "ret-to-libc" to run gadgets in the shared library "libc".

 #### PIE (= position-independent executable)
 The PIE security measure basically tells us which sections of the binary have ASLR (= Address Space Layout Randomization) enabled.